Helpful info if you’re considering a Budget truck

 In addition to the charges for more miles and days, some possible fees include:

 - Fee for adding multiple drivers (varies from $12-28 depending on the location and length of the move)

 - A $25-per-day surcharge for drivers age 18-23

 - A $75 cancellation fee, if the rental is canceled within 48 hours of pickup

 - An administrative fee for filing a damage claim

 - Fee for insurance and/or the damage waiver

-Fuel costs are determined by the average MPG of the truck, the distance of the trip and average fuel costs.
-Budget trucks average between 6-14 MPG and use either gasoline or diesel fuel.
+Fuel costs are determined by the average MPG of the truck, the distance of the trip and average fuel price.
+Budget trucks get between 6-14 MPG and use either gasoline or diesel fuel.
 You must return the truck with a full tank.

 How fast can I drive?

-Budget doesn’t give a maximum speed for driving a truck unless you’re towing a trailer (in that case they recommend not exceeding 45 MPH).
-Remember that a rental truck can be harder to maneuver and stop than a personal vehicle, so keep the speed at a manageable level for safe driving and always obey the posted speed limits.
+Budget doesn’t give a maximum speed for driving a truck unless you’re towing a trailer (in that case, they recommend not exceeding 45 MPH).
+Remember that a rental truck can be harder to maneuver and stop than a personal vehicle, so it’s necessary to keep the speed at a manageable level for safe driving and obey the posted speed limits.